ircv3/ircv3-specifications/extensions/setname.md

 The `draft/setname` client capability allows clients to change their realname (GECOS) on an active connection.
 It also allows servers to directly inform clients about such a change.
-This avoids clients having to actually disconnect and reconnect.
+This avoids a client reconnect when updating this value.

 This capability MUST be referred to as `draft/setname` at capability negotiation time.